-- a) The concentration of the potentially relevant metabolite in the MPCA and/or MPCP. - b) The in situ production of the potentially relevant metabolite (e.g. by determining quantities of metabolites in insect in the case of entomopathogenic fungi). - c) For exposure of the environment, relevant information includes: - Degradation of the relevant metabolite in the relevant environmental compartments. - Adsorption potential of the relevant metabolite - In the case of non-target species, the information on the type of application (e.g. F, G and/or I) and MoA can helps to determine which non-target species will be exposed to the relevant metabolites.
+- a) The concentration of the metabolite of potential concern in the MASAM and/or mPPP. - b) The in situ production of the metabolite of potential concern (e.g., by determining quantities of metabolites in insects in the case of entomopathogenic fungi). - c) For exposure of the environment, relevant information includes: - Degradation of the metabolite in the relevant environmental compartments. - Uptake potential of the metabolite - In the case of non-target species, the information on the type of application (e.g., F, G and/or I) and MoA can help to determine which non-target species will be exposed to the metabolite.